 All in-year applications for places at St Catherine’s College must be made via East Sussex County Council.
+You can apply online.

 Supplementary Foundation Form

 If your application is unsuccessful and you wish to place your child on the waiting list, please contact the College directly.
-If a place becomes available and you are at the top of the waiting list, we will send you a letter offering you the place.
+If a place becomes available and you are at the top of the waiting list, we will send you a letter offering you a place.

 The waiting list will operate for one academic year only, after which all names will be removed unless you contact the College to remain on the waiting list.

-If your application has been unsuccessful, you have the right to appeal when your case will be heard by an Independent Appeal Panel.
-Appeals must be made in writing by completing an online Appeal Form on the East Sussex County Council website.
-Further information about the appeals process and the School Admissions Appeal Form can be found by clicking on the link below.
+If your application has been unsuccessful, you have the right to appeal where your case will be heard by an Independent Appeal Panel.
+Appeal requests must be made by completing and submitting an online Appeal Form to the School Appeals Service at East Sussex County Council.
+Further information about the appeals process, including the School Admissions Appeal Form, can be found by clicking on the link below.

-- Appellants are allowed up to seven working days before the hearing to submit additional evidence, for admission authorities to submit their evidence, and for the clerk to send appeal papers to the panel and parties;
+- Appellants are allowed up to seven working days before the hearing to submit additional evidence, for admission authorities to submit their evidence, and for the clerk to send appeal papers to the panel and parties

 - Appellants are to be sent decision letters within five school days of the hearing wherever possible.

-- For applications made in the normal admissions round, appeals must be heard within 40 school days of the deadline for lodging appeals;
+- For applications made in the normal admissions round, appeals must be heard within 40 school days of the deadline for lodging appeals

-- For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged;
+- For late applications, appeals should be heard within 40 school days from the deadline for lodging appeals where possible, or within 30 school days of the appeal being lodged

-- Appeals submitted after the deadline must still be heard, but this can be done to a timescale set by the admission authority.
+- Appeals submitted after the deadline must still be heard, but this can be done to a timescale set by the admission authority

 Please do not hesitate to contact us if you require any further information.